TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/FileSystemConventions/ExtensionDirectoryStructure/Index.rst

          :code:`ext_tables.sql`

    Description
-         This files contains SQL definitions for extension tables.
+         This file contains SQL definitions for extension tables.
 The filename may not be changed.

          The file may contain either a full table definition or a partial table.
-The full table definition declares extension's tables.
+The full table definition declares tables of the extension.
 It looks like a normal SQL :code:`CREATE TABLE` statement.

          The partial table definition contains a list of the fields that will be added to an existing table.
 Here is an example::